5wift-Hacker/IAM-labs/entra-id/jml-lifecycle/README.md

 **Lesson:** A successful connection does not guarantee sufficient permissions for a given operation — `Get-MgContext` should be checked to confirm which scopes were actually granted during consent, since Graph PowerShell scopes are least-privilege by design and are not pre-authorized.

-## Issue 3: Accidental Permanent-Looking Deletion
+## Issue 3: Permanent-Looking Deletion

 **Symptom:** Ran `Remove-MgUser` on the test account as the final optional step of the Leaver process, then later tested recovery of the account.

-**Diagnosis:** `Remove-MgUser` does not immediately destroy an Entra ID object — it moves it into a soft-delete state, recoverable for 30 days.
+**Diagnosis:** `Remove-MgUser` does not immediately destroy an Entra ID object, it moves it into a soft-delete state, recoverable for 30 days.

 **Resolution:**

     Restore-MgDirectoryDeletedItem -DirectoryObjectId "<object-id>"

-Here, `<object-id>` is the deleted user's Object ID (GUID) — in this lab, `$newUser.Id`, since the variable was still live in the same PowerShell session:
+Here, `<object-id>` is the deleted user's Object ID (GUID).
+In this lab, `$newUser.Id`, since the variable was still live in the same PowerShell session:

     Restore-MgDirectoryDeletedItem -DirectoryObjectId $newUser.Id